Skip to main content

 these mechanisms, the number of NRPs supported relies on the number

-of topologies or algorithms supported.
+of topologies or algorithms supported in the network.

-attributes to build a large number of NRPs with a relatively small
+set of network resources, it allows to build a large number of NRPs

-number of topologies or algorithms.
-The corresponding BGP-LS
+with a relatively small number of topologies or algorithms.
+The

 Figure 2 shows the three SR based NRPs created in the network in